 Remember to check for accessibility in case you need to make accommodations for people with disabilities.
-A suggested room arrangement is included in the appendix as HEARING ROOM SETUP.

 Customarily, the ALJ brings a packet of items to the hearing: the sign-in sheet for attendees and a hearing-procedure handout.
 OAH asks for email addresses on the signup sheet it provides, and each person checks the corresponding places to indicate which notices that they want to receive.
 Confirm this with the judge's legal assistant.